The History of Smocked Clothing: From Traditional Techniques to Modern Trends

 The Victorian era saw the rise of 'smock frocks', a type of men's outer garment decorated with elaborate smocking, showcasing the aesthetic potential of this technique.

+The Industrial Revolution introduced sewing machines, which changed the landscape of smocking.
 Machine smocking, or "mock smocking", became prevalent due to its ease and speed.
 However, hand-smocking remained highly valued for its craftsmanship and intricate detail.

 In the 21st century, smocking continues to be a significant trend in the fashion industry.
 High-end fashion houses and fast-fashion brands alike incorporate smocking into their designs, applying it to everything from summer dresses to stylish tops and even accessories.